-Starting with the April 2020 release, commercial license holders get the four thousand four hundred entity DEV version in addition to the normative data model derived from FIBO production.
+Starting with the April 2020 release, commercial license holders get the four thousand-entity DEV version in addition to the normative data model derived from FIBO production.

 This article defines FIBO/FIB-DM production and development as normative and informative versions of the model.
 We explain how to use the two models in a model-driven architecture.